Forrest

 You can call in briefly for fuel if you like, but to be honest you’d have to be in a hell of a hurry not to take a load off here and spend the night.
 You’ll be joining a long list of travellers who’ve been calling in here since 1929, when Sir Norman Brearley’s West Australian Airways started hauling mail, passengers and freight from Perth to Adelaide and return.

 Forrest is one of the last surviving railway townships on the ribbon of steel that is the Transcontinental Railway, stretching 1700km from Kalgoorlie to Port Augusta.
 An average of 60 trains come through here each week, providing an essential service delivering vital supplies to keep the little community ticking over til the next drop.
-“If you hear a toot,” they say, “it may be the daily paper being thrown from the train or if it’s Monday it’s the Indian Pacific bringing our weekly shopping and mailbag from Kalgoorlie.”

 The accommodation is unique.
-There are six really roomy and comfortable cottages which used to house the resident meteorological workers many years ago and they’re right at the airport.
+There are four really roomy and comfortable cottages which used to house the resident meteorological workers many years ago and they’re right at the airport.
 In fact, everything is near the airport at Forrest; blink and you’ll miss it.

 The managers fed us beautifully on their verandah, shared loads of stories about their life here and took us out in the 4WDs to show us around their unique patch of WA.
 Some of us jumped on the funny old bicycles lying around for a DIY tour of the “township”.
 You won’t need a map.
 If you’re wanting to get hold of the history, the old Bureau of Met building and museum are really worth a visit.